LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    }

-The definition starts with the ``define`` keyword followed by the name of the trait, the associate operator, the ``trait`` keyword, and then a set of braces enclosing the trait definition.
+The definition starts with the ``define`` keyword followed by the name of the trait, the association operator, the ``trait`` keyword, and then a set of braces enclosing the trait definition.
 There are then three sections that start with their own keyword: